 81 %

-of BCIB's tradespeople have been Indigenous, compared to the BC construction industry average of less than 5%.
+of BCIB's tradespeople have been Indigenous, compared to the B.C. construction industry average of less than 7%.
+They have worked 13% of the hours across our projects.

-of our tradespeople have been women, more than double the industry average of 4.5%.
-Women have worked 11% of our hours.
+of our tradespeople have been women, compared to the B.C. construction industry average of 6%.

 100 %